-In the comparative period, distributions were presented in the Statement of Comprehensive Income as finance costs attributable to unitholders.
-The Scheme's Constitution had no contractual obligation for the Responsible Entity to distribute trust income to unitholders.
-Refer to Note 1(m) for further details.
+Distributions are presented in the Statement of Comprehensive Income as finance costs attributable to unitholders.
+The Scheme's Constitution has no contractual obligation for the Responsible Entity to distribute trust income to unitholders.

-(p) Foreign Currency Transactions
+(m) Foreign Currency Transactions

 (i) Functional and presentation currency